 What You Need to Know About Ransomware

 Social media is full of scare stories about ransomware and the damage it can do to businesses and personal users.
 However, taking a few precautions and planning ahead can minimize the potential for damage.
 Understanding what ransomware is and how it works enables you to protect your computers and important files.
+Not only is this an issue on personal computers, but is also a rising issue in businesses.
+Companies affected by ransomware pose a threat to their company data along with customer information.
 Here’s what you need to know about ransomware.

 Ransomware is an increasingly prevalent form of malicious software (malware) that works by blocking access to files, folders or whole devices.
 Once cybercriminals have taken control of your system, they can demand a ransom to restore your files.
 Ransom payments are usually made with cryptocurrency, although credit cards, PayPal and even cash payments are sometimes used.